Azad77/backup_hashnode/ckqdi1wru09zigss16gi56r5q.md

+---
-# 2- Install Python through Miniconda
+title: "2- Install Python through Miniconda"
+datePublished: Sat Jun 26 2021 08:26:45 GMT+0000 (Coordinated Universal Time)
+cuid: ckqdi1wru09zigss16gi56r5q
+slug: 2-install-python-through-miniconda
+tags: tutorial, programming-blogs, python, research, learning

+---

-There are many ways to install and run Python and its tools and libraries.
-In this learning series, we use "Miniconda" to install and run Python.
-Miniconda is a small version of Anaconda, which includes Python, conda, and a few packages including pip.
+There are various ways to install and run Python along with its tools and libraries.
+In this learning series, we will be using "Miniconda" to install and run Python.
+Miniconda is a smaller version of Anaconda that comes with Python, conda, and a few pre-installed packages, including pip.

-Firstly, \[download\](https://docs.conda.io/en/latest/miniconda.html) Miniconda.
-On the website choose a suitable version for your computer.
-For me, it is \*Miniconda 3 Windows 64-bit\*.
+To get started, visit the [](https://docs.conda.io/en/latest/miniconda.html)[**Miniconda website**](https://docs.conda.io/en/latest/miniconda.html) and download the appropriate version for your computer.
+For example, I will be downloading "Miniconda 3 Windows 64-bit" for my computer.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1624695025762/ePj4uRU51.png align="left")